particle1331/ok-transformer/docs/README.md

 ⚙️ The notebooks generally run end-to-end with reproducible results between runs.
-Exact output values may change due to external dependencies such as differences in hardware and dataset versions, or implementation quirks like [non-determinism](https://pytorch.org/docs/stable/notes/randomness.html#reproducibility), but the conclusions should still hold.
+Exact output values may change due to external dependencies such as differences in drivers or dataset versions, or implementation quirks like [non-determinism](https://pytorch.org/docs/stable/notes/randomness.html#reproducibility), but the conclusions generally should still hold.

 ## Hardware